craftcms/docs/docs/commerce/4.x/upgrading.md

 {% endnamespace %}
 ```

-This makes it possible to display multiple payment gateways’ form fields inside the same `<form>` tag, and the `gatewayId` param still determines which form data should be used.
+This makes it possible to display multiple payment gateways’ form fields inside the same `<form>` tag, where the `gatewayId` param still determines which form data should be used.

 ## Zones